package-url/purl-spec/README.rst

   - The `namespace` is the "vendor" name such as "debian" or "ubuntu".
     It is not case sensitive and must be lowercased.
   - The `name` is not case sensitive and must be lowercased.
+  - The `version` is is the package version.
   - `arch` is the `qualifiers` `key` for a package architecture
   - Examples::